james-ngai/11-785-Project/README.md

 MNIST_Data.zip
 MNIST Data in CSV form

+Baseline_Implementation.ipynb
+Baseline implementation of two feature network supervised model

 #Instructions to Run the Code

-1) Run the Policy_Network.ipynb using the input dataset to train the policy network and produce the policy network model
+1. Run the Policy_Network.ipynb using the input dataset to train the policy network and produce the policy network model
-2) Run the Value_Network.ipynb using the input dataset to train the value network and produce the value network model
+2. Run the Value_Network.ipynb using the input dataset to train the value network and produce the value network model
-3) Use the input dataset along with the trained value and policy network to reassemble the puzzles
+3. Use the input dataset along with the trained value and policy network to reassemble the puzzles